Does the Caribbean medical schools have Accreditation ?

 Many students in the world choose foreign or Caribbean medical schools to continue their higher education.
-They prefer a place that is not only recognized and culturally diverse but also where they get an open chance for admission.
+They prefer a place that is not only recognized and culturally diverse, but also one that offers open admissions.

-However, it is crucial to see whether the foreign medical schools you choose are accredited and meet the structural standards of medical education in a region such as the Caribbean.
+Yet, it is crucial to see whether the foreign medical schools you choose are accredited or not.
+They should meet the structural standards of medical education in a region such as the Caribbean.

-In this blog post, we are going to focus primarily on:
+In this blog post, we are going to focus on:

 • TIER-SYSTEM OF CARIBBEAN MEDICAL SCHOOLS